apache/tvm/docs/how_to/deploy/adreno.rst

 we can convert an original model having floating points operation to a model operating with half precision.
 Choosing lower precision will positively affect the performance of the model, but it may also have a decrease in the accuracy of the model.

-To do the conversion you need to call adreno specific transformation API as soon relay module is generated through any frontend:
+To do the conversion you need to call adreno specific transformation API as soon as relay module is generated through any frontend.

 .. code:: python

    from tvm.relay.op.contrib import adreno adreno.convert_to_dtype(mod["main"], "float16")

+``tvm.relay.op.contrib.adreno.convert_to_dtype`` is simplified API over ``ToMixedPrecision`` pass to get desired precision.

 We then can compile our model in any convinient way